 "What do you want, Christine?
 You must ask for it."

 She struggled again, but he was much too strong.
 "Let me go."
-She would not say "please" again.
+She wouldn't say "please" again.
 And she didn't make it a question.

 But he let her go, and she scrambled away.
 Pushing himself to his feet gracefully, he walked toward her, and she scuttled backwards like a crab, trying to get away from him.
 The bulkhead brought her up short.
 He reached down and grabbed her upper arms, hauling her up, not hurting her, but not being at all gentle.